Opinion | Insider trading indictment highlights contacts with Bloomberg reporter

 Before the public announcement of the takeover bid, Peltz traded in Ferro using the brokerage accounts of alleged co-conspirators.
 Then, the government says, he tipped off Hammond to the news.
 On March 15, 2016, Hammond and a colleague published a story at Bloomberg under the headline, “Ferro Said to Have Received Takeover Approach From Apollo.”
 It attributed the news to “people with knowledge of the matter.”
 The story raised Ferro’s stock price, according to the indictment — and Peltz and his co-conspirators made money from the boost.

 According to the indictment, Hammond and Peltz had frequent conversations after that story.
 There’s little detail in the indictment about these conversations.
 (In fact, the document doesn’t even name Bloomberg or Hammond.
 It is explicit about the date, time and content of the stories in question, however, and Hammond is the only journalist to carry bylines in all of the stories.)
 The indictment claims that Peltz secured information about “forthcoming articles regarding certain companies.”
-The document goes on to detail how Peltz made moves on securities in four companies — Medivation, INC Research Holdings, R.R.
+The document goes on to detail how accounts used by Peltz made moves on securities in four companies — Medivation, INC Research Holdings, R.R.
 Donnelley and Community Health Systems — before the publication of news-breaking Bloomberg stories about them.

 To repeat: Hammond isn’t under indictment and hasn’t been accused of misconduct.
 In a statement sent to the Erik Wemple Blog, a Bloomberg spokesperson noted, “Ed Hammond is a very accomplished reporter.
 We’re not aware of any facts to suggest any wrongdoing on his part.”
 Contacted by phone, Hammond referred this blog to Bloomberg’s PR department.
 He works in a newsroom with a history of “paying some of its reporters explicitly for publishing ‘market-moving’ stories.”
 Asked if that policy remains in place, Bloomberg News sent this reply: “We compensate journalists based on their performance, which includes multiple factors.”